GuilhermeVieira7/GuilhermeVieira7/README.md

 :house_with_garden: I’m from Brazil.

-:books: I’m currently learning everything.
+:books: I’m currently studying Python, MySQL and Golang.

 :outbox_tray: 2024 Goals: create a new project and find a new job.